sosochukwuma/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 * 12-fizzbuzz.py: wrote a function that prints the numbers from 1 to 100 separated by a space

+* 13-insert_number.c: wrote a C function that inserts a number into a sorted linked list.

 * 100-print_tebahpla.py: wrote a program that prints the alphabet, in reverse order, alternating lowercase and uppercase

 * 101-remove_char_at.py: wrote a function that creates a copy of the string, removing the character at the position n